If the holiday season is the most wonderful time of the year, why do you feel so stressed out?

 What Causes Holiday Stress?

 For many, the holiday season is the perfect storm of stressful events, thoughts, and feelings.
 The holidays can bring with them painful memories of lost loved ones, a personally or financially devastating divorce, or an argument that ended a friendship.
 And since the holiday season happens during the winter, some people also deal with symptoms of seasonal affective disorder (SAD) on top of their usual holiday stress.
-Products like Sunshine Inside’s Bottled Sunshine lamp do help SAD sufferers, but they can’t by themselves mitigate the non-circadian aspects of holiday stress.
+Products like Sunlight Inside’s Bottled Sunshine lamp do help SAD sufferers, but they can’t by themselves mitigate the non-circadian aspects of holiday stress.

 Raise your hand if any of the following ever made you feel pushed to your limit during the holiday season: